Back-to-School Guide

 6. Overview of Student Tech Orientation Week

-Please note that this will take approximately an hour to complete and is broken down into the six short topics listed below.
+Please note that this will take approximately an hour to complete and is broken down into the six short topics listed above.

 The Technology Team will also be present at various opening events to answer any questions regarding this orientation and provide any additional one-on-one training as needed for families.